Open Sets of Exponentially Mixing Anosov Flows: Abstract

 \section{Abstract}

-If a flow is sufficiently close to a volume-preserving Anosov flow and $\dim \bE_s = 1$, $\dim \bE_u \geq 2$ then the flow mixes exponentially whenever the stable and unstable foliations are not jointly integrable (similarly if the requirements on stable and unstable bundle are reversed).
+We prove that an Anosov flow with \(\cC^{1}\) stable bundle mixes exponentially whenever the stable and unstable bundles are not jointly integrable.
+This allows us to show that if a flow is sufficiently close to a volume-preserving Anosov flow and $\dim \bE_s = 1$, $\dim \bE_u \geq 2$ then the flow mixes exponentially whenever the stable and unstable bundles are not jointly integrable.
 This implies the existence of non-empty open sets of exponentially mixing Anosov flows.
-As part of the proof of this result we show that $\cC^{1\plus}$ uniformly expanding suspension semiflows (in any dimension) mix exponentially when the return time in not cohomologous to a piecewise constant.
+As part of the proof of this result we show that $\cC^{1\plus}$ uniformly-expanding suspension semiflows (in any dimension) mix exponentially when the return time in not cohomologous to a piecewise constant.